 We're inspired by overcomers--people with dirt on their face, and challenges in their past, people who faced something difficult, and won.

 You won't win without some setbacks, but you assuredly won't win without trying.

-Name one absolute statement you’ve made about your behaviors and entrust that excuse it to someone who has your best interests at heart.
+Name one absolute statement you’ve made about your behaviors (I am, I'm not, I can't, I won't, it is always, it is never, etc) and entrust that excuse it to someone who has your best interests at heart.

 Ask them to call you out on it and help you work through changing that.
 Maybe you even hire a coach or health professional to help you turn your wishes into actual goals.